amohamedhey/up42-infra/CHALLENGE.md

 2. **Logging**
    - Basic pod logging
    - No centralized logging solution
-   - Future improvement: Implement ELK or similar stack
+   - Future improvement: Implement ELK or Loki or similar stack

 ## Challenges and Solutions